 The tear often exposes the muscle around the anus, called the anal sphincter.
-This exposure can trigger the muscle to spasm, which can pull apart the edges of the fissure even further.
-This progression can cause more severe pain and delay healing.
-Contact with passing stools can also slow down the healing process.
+The damage can cause that muscle to spasm, which can pull apart the edges of the fissure even more.
+The spasms can cause pain and slow down healing.
+Bowel movements can also keep the fissures from getting better.

 Anal fissures are seen more often with certain medical conditions, such as:

 Anal Fissure Causes

 They're caused by trauma or injury that stretches your anal canal.
 Reasons for this can include:

 Too much pressure, tight anal sphincter muscles, and poor blood supply to your anus may lead to their development and poor healing.

 Anal fissures don't usually give way to more serious problems.
 They don’t cause cancer.
 But they can be very uncomfortable.